bacpack-system/packager/doc/DockerContainerRequiremetns.md

 # Host system

-Docker container forward port 22 of the sshd daemon in the container to the port 1122 of the host system.
+Docker container forward port 22 of the sshd daemon in the container to the specified port (1122 by default) of the host system.